 12 Days of Christmas Cooking Sweepstakes

 1. HOW TO ENTER & WIN: No purchase necessary; must be 18 years of age or older and reside in Kansas or Missouri at the time of entry.
 To enter the 12 Days of Christmas Cooking Sweepstakes (the “Sweepstakes”) watch Fox 4 Morning News on December 8-9-10-11-12, and 15-16-17-18-19, and 22-23 (the “Sweepstakes Period” between 8:00am-9:00am.
-Each day during the Sweepstakes Period Sponsor (defined below) will make an on-air announcement containing a cue to “Call to win.” directing viewers to call the Station Contest line to enter.
+Each day during the Sweepstakes Period Sponsor (defined below) will make an on-air announcement containing a cue to “Call to win,” directing viewers to call the Station Contest line to enter.
 The fourth (4th) caller to the Contest line (816-576-7744) after each day’s cue to call announcement will be declared the Winner subject to verification and compliance with these rules.
 Winners will be notified at the time of the call.
 Odds of winning depend on number of entries received.
 Sponsor shall not be responsible for callers’ inability to complete calls, for technical malfunctions or telephone system delays.
 Only calls to the official contest phone line will be eligible.

 2. PRIZE: One winner each day during the Sweepstakes Period (for a total of 12 winners) will receive a $50 Price Chopper gift card.
 (ARV: $50).
 The winner must claim the prize in person during regular business hours at WDAF-TV, weekdays between 8:30am-5:00pm.
 Prizes must be claimed by Friday, January 9th, 2015.